Martin-Rossi/EmotobikeBackend/readme.md

 	Type: GET
 	Parameters: -
 	Returns:
 		- response with type: result (MessageObject)

+# Endpoints "invites"

+## /invites

+Send a new invite.
+The sender is always the current, authenticated user - while the recepient ID is specified in the request (email parameter).

+	URL: /invites
+	Type: POST
+	Parameters: email, _token
+	Returns:
+		- response with type: success
+		- response with type: error

 # Responses